It’s that time of year I loved and dreaded as a child, teen, and still as an adult…Labour Day weekend.

 This was supposed to be a posting for me as a writer, but it feels more like one for my insight blog: Life Becomes Understanding.
 Truthfully, it fits both, so I’ll stick with my writer’s blog.

 You see, this is why I’m a writer.
 I look at life a little off angle.
 I have questions that have nothing to do with the subject being taught.
-I itch to use the utensils of writing, but the blank page freaks me out.
+I itch to use the utensils of writing, but the blank page makes me nervous.
 I want the colours to blend and make the vision in my mind, but the talent is a tad behind the sight.

 I always ask…why; what if; how; which; I wonder; could, should, would.
 I want to see beyond the sky and deeper within…me, the earth.